Gainflow Fitness Tracking App Logo

 The Bottom Line

-The whole "you must install our app" approach to fitness tracking is outdated.
-Modern lifters want options: web for planning and quick logging, mobile for camera-based AI and offline gym sessions, both syncing into the same account.
-Anything less is the app trying to lock you in.
+The whole "you must install our app or nothing" approach to fitness tracking is outdated.
+Modern lifters want options: web for planning and analysis on a real screen, mobile for camera-based AI and in-gym logging, both syncing into the same account.
+Both should be there for you, neither should be locked behind a paywall.

 Try in Browser Download Gainflow online workout tracker on the App Store Get Gainflow web workout tracker on Google Play